johanberntsson/ozmoo/documentation/manual/techreport.md

 Tell the interpreter on which track the config blocks are located (in sector 0 and 1).

+	CURSORCHAR=n

+Use this character code as the cursor.

     CUSTOM_FONT

 Tell the interpreter that a custom font will be used.